stanleyqubit/MWSE/docs/source/references/general/csse.md

 ## Features

+Prefer to learn from videos?
+Danae has made [a non-exhaustive summary video of the CSSE](https://www.youtube.com/watch?v=uGOA7MIKsw0), last updated May 5th, 2023.

 ### General

 * General optimizations to UI rendering.
 Status updates are throttled to only update once every 20ms, which drastically improves load times.